Bialynicki-Birula theory, Morse-Bott theory, and resolution of singularities for analytic spaces: Bia ynicki--Birula decomposition for a action on the blowup of a complex vector space along an invariant complex linear subspace

-As we noted earlier in this subsection, the Bia{\l}ynicki--Birula decomposition for a complex vector space $X$ with a $\CC^*$ action induced by a representation $\rho_\CC:\CC^*\to\GL(X)$ of the form \eqref{eq:Complex_linear_C*_representation_Cn} is immediate from the definition of $\rho_\CC$.
+The Bia{\l}ynicki--Birula decomposition for a complex vector space $X$ with a $\CC^*$ action induced by a representation $\rho_\CC:\CC^*\to\GL(X)$ of the form \eqref{eq:C*_matrix_representation} is immediate from the definition of $\rho_\CC$.
 Rather than give an abstract proof of the existence of the Bia{\l}ynicki--Birula decomposition for the blowup $\Bl_Z(X)$ of $X$ along an invariant subspace $Z$ by extending the proof due to Carrell and Sommese \cite{Carrell_Sommese_1978ms} of Theorem \ref{thm:Bialynicki-Birula_decomposition_compact_complex_Kaehler_manifold} or the proof due to Yang of \cite[Theorem 4.12, p.
 92]{Yang_2008}, we shall instead give an explicit proof based on the Bia{\l}ynicki--Birula decompositions for $X$ and $\PP(Z^\perp)$ and the fact that the Bia{\l}ynicki--Birula decomposition for the blowup $\Bl_Z(X)$ is equal to the restriction of the Bia{\l}ynicki--Birula decomposition for $X\times \PP(Z^\perp)$ to the embedded complex submanifold $\Bl_Z(X)$.
-We begin with an elementary observation that refines and extends Lemma \ref{lem:Fixed_points_group_actions_on_subsets_and_invariant_subsets}.

-\begin{lem}[Bia{\l}ynicki--Birula decomposition for a $\CC^*$-invariant, topologically closed, complex analytic subspace: existence of subsets] Let $X$ be a complex manifold that admits a holomorphic $\CC^*$ action, $\CC^*\times X\to X$, and let $(Y,\sO_Y)$ be a locally closed analytic subspace of $X$ in the sense of Definition \ref{defn:Closed_analytic_subspace_of_analytic_space} and such that $Y\subset X$ is a topologically closed subspace and $\CC^*$-invariant with at least one fixed point.
-If $X$ admits a mixed Bia{\l}ynicki--Birula decomposition in the sense of Definition \ref{maindefn:BB_decomposition_complex_manifold}, then the following hold: